There is no money, only food.

-Forecasting is what a lot of folks envision when they think budget.
-I’m going to “give” myself this amount of money to spend on this type of thing.
+Forecasting is what many folks envision when they think about a budget.
+I’m going to “give” myself this money to spend on this type of thing.
 The envelope method and fund accounting come to mind.

 Back to the food thing.

-With the envelope method, fund accounting, and zero-based budgeting you get money, you distribute a certain amount to each envelope or fund.
-Each potential future expense is revisited and, if approved, money is distributed to that envelope or fund.
-If you want to cut back on how much you spend on gas, you reduce the distribution to the gas fund.
+With the envelope method, fund accounting and zero-based budgeting, you get money, and you distribute a certain amount to each envelope or fund.
+Revisit each potential future expense, and if approved, allocate cash to that envelope or fund.
+If you want to cut back on your spending on gas, you reduce the distribution to the gas fund.
 These approaches tend to tighten the guardrails.

 The opposite end of this could be considered the anti-budget.
-With the anti-budget you figure out how much you want to save; could be a dollar amount or a percentage.
+With the anti-budget, you figure out how much you want to save; it could be a dollar amount or a percentage.
 When money comes in, you pull the saving amount out immediately and spend the rest as usual.

-I tend to think a synthesis of these is derived from the tracking.
+A synthesis of these is achieved by tracking.
 Tracking shows me how far I am from the guideline I’ve set for myself.
 Then, I can focus on changing one thing and not worrying about the rest.

 For example, I may notice the amount I spend eating out is higher than how much I spend on regular groceries.
-The guideline I’ve set for myself is to spend less on dining out than I do on groceries.
-So, over the next couple weeks or month, I decide to cut back on how much I’m eating out.
+The guideline I’ve set for myself is to spend less on dining out than on groceries.
+So, over the following weeks or months, I might decide to cut back on how much I’m eating out.